jgollenz/LIEF/doc/sphinx/tutorials/08_elf_bin2lib.rst

   >>> print(ss.header.file_type)
   E_TYPE.DYNAMIC

-The main difference between a PIE binaries and a shared libraries is how symbols are exported.
+The main difference between PIE binaries and shared libraries is how symbols are exported.

-A shared library aims to expose functions so that executable can bind to it whereas executables shouldn't not expose functions [1]_
+A shared library aims to expose functions so that executables can bind to it whereas executables should not expose functions [1]_

 It's confirmed with the number of exported functions in the two different objects: